asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 the memory it needs piece by piece from a large, pre-allocated pool.

 The setup does have drawbacks, as it isn't a complete OS.
-For instance, rotating the cube requires calculation of trigonometric functions, and lack of a maths library in this environment forces the use of a pre-built table of fixed values (here, `sin`/`cos` for every `4°`, starting at `0°`).
+For instance, rotating the cube requires calculating trigonometric functions, and the lack of a maths library in this environment forces the use of a pre-built table of fixed values (here, `sin`/`cos` for every `4°`, starting at `0°`).